-- The piano must be reserved for use.
-It must be used in the Shattuck Community Room. - The piano must be covered when not in use.
-Nothing may be placed on top of the piano. - The piano may only be moved by Library personnel.
-It may not be moved with the lid up. - No food or beverages are allowed on or near the piano. - Any group or individual damaging the piano in any way is liable for the cost of repairs. - "Prepared piano" modifications (modified by objects placed on or between strings, etc. to produce percussive effects and unusual timbres) are not permitted. - If a musician, piano teacher, etc., requests piano tuning for a program, the Library will employ its regular tuner/technician and the requestor will reimburse the Library for the tuning.
+• The piano must be reserved for use.
+It must be used in the Shattuck Community Room.

+• The piano must be covered when not in use.
+Nothing may be placed on top of the piano.

+- The piano may only be moved with the lid down. - No food or beverages are allowed on or near the piano. - Any group or individual damaging the piano in any way is liable for the cost of repairs. - "Prepared piano" modifications (modified by objects placed on or between strings, etc. to produce percussive effects and unusual timbres) are not permitted.

+• If a musician, piano teacher, etc., requests piano tuning for a program, the Library will employ its regular tuner/technician and the requestor will reimburse the Library for the tuning.

 • Professional musicians may practice on the piano prior to a concert.
-In general, the piano is not available for practice or lessons.
+The piano is not available for practice or lessons.